stossy11/iOS-JIT-Enablers/README.md

 | ??? - ??? | [PyMobileDevice3](https://github.com/doronz88/pymobiledevice3) | MacOS | arm64🤷‍♂️,arm64e🤷‍♂️ | ❌

 # What is "JIT" ?
-JIT means "Just-In-Time Compilation", it makes emulators (which support JIT) run better or has other use cases in tools such as [LiveContainer](https://github.com/LiveContainer/LiveContainer) to launch iOS apps faster (by not having to sign them first with SideStore) which are installed into it.
+JIT means "Just-In-Time Compilation", it makes emulators (which support JIT) run better/run at all or has other use cases in tools such as [LiveContainer](https://github.com/LiveContainer/LiveContainer) to launch iOS apps faster (by not having to sign them first with SideStore) which are installed into it.

 Read more [here](https://en.wikipedia.org/wiki/Just-in-time_compilation)